kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/tree-zig-zag.jpg" alt="Tree rule-set with zig-zag curve" width="500px"></p>

-Here is my gallery with some examples of what you can create inserting shapes into L-system rule-sets.
+Here is a gallery with some examples of what you can create inserting shapes into L-system rule-sets.
 I also have additional images in the assets folder.

 ## 🌄 Gallery